 Bird EC, Osheroff N, Pettepher CC, Cutrer WB, Carnahan RH.
 Using Small Case-Based Learning Groups as a Setting for Teaching Medical Students How to Provide and Receive Peer Feedback.
 Med Sci Educ.
 2017 Dec;27(4):759-765. doi: 10.1007/s40670-017-0461-x.
 Epub 2017 Sep 20.

-Larry Hurtubise, MA (HMIHCE, ’16) is Associate Director of the Center for Faculty Development at Nationwide Children's Hospital.
+Larry Hurtubise, MA (2.0, ’16) is Associate Director of the Center for Faculty Development at Nationwide Children's Hospital.
 Larry’s areas of professional interest include the development of clinician educators, medical education research and educational technology.
-Larry can be followed on Twitter at @hur2buzy and or email email@example.com.
+Larry can be followed on Twitter or contacted via email.

 Jean Bailey, PhD – Virginia Commonwealth University School of Medicine